-

 In this scenario, you would be better off utilizing a taxable investment account and simply paying capital gains taxes on investment earnings (versus income taxes + penalty).

-Some 529 plans operate as prepaid tuition plans, limiting the use of the funds to public schools within your state (but maybe you like that strategy).
-Be sure you know if you’re utilizing a general 529 investment plan or a pre-paid tuition plan.
-It should be pretty obvious – in one.
-You invest the money in mutual funds.
-With the other you purchase tuition credits.
+Some 529 plans operate as pre-paid tuition plans, limiting the use of the funds to public schools within your state (but maybe you like that strategy).
+Be sure you know if you’re utilizing a general 529 investment plan, or a pre-paid tuition plan.
+It should be pretty obvious – in one you invest the money in mutual funds, in the other you purchase tuition credits.

 The lack of flexibility as a result of the taxes on non-qualified withdrawals is probably the biggest deterrent.

 What if your kid doesn’t go to college?
 You could use the money for other children, grandchildren, or yourself even.
-Money is withdrawn from the plan just has to be used for education expenses to avoid paying taxes plus a penalty.
+Money withdrawn from the plan just has to be used for education expenses to avoid paying taxes plus a penalty.
+With recent updates to 529 plan rules, you can use this money to roll over into your child’s Roth IRA (more to come below), which can be a fantastic way to jumpstart their retirement savings.

 What if they go to a less expensive college than you planned for?
 Same thing.
-You can use the excess money for someone else’s education, or pay the taxes, spend the money, and be happy that college was less expensive than you planned for.
+You can use the excess money for someone else’s education, roll over a portion or all to their Roth IRA, or pay the taxes, spend the money, and be happy that college was less expensive than you planned for.

 What if your kid gets a scholarship and doesn’t need the 529 money?
 Most 529 plans allow you to withdraw funds equal to the value of the scholarship in this scenario without penalty, which is nice.
 However, you will still need to pay taxes on the investment earnings.